Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: CT Reconstruction in Function Space

 \section{CT Reconstruction in Function Space}

-Overall, \method combines unrolled networks and function space learning to allow physical awareness (of the forward operator) and resolution-agnosticism (Fig.\ref{fig:architect}).
+\method combines unrolled networks and function space learning to allow physical awareness (of the forward operator) and resolution-agnosticism (Fig.~\ref{fig:architect}).
 Among multiple architectural designs \cite{fnop,gnop} available for neural operators, we choose discrete-continuous convolution (DISCO), especially for image reconstruction due to its similarity to convolutional layers.
-We finally present a U-shaped DISCO block, which enables a multi-scale receptive field.
+We finally present a U-shaped DISCO block, the basic building block enabling multi-scale receptive field.